HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 value of `triggered`.

 Either is sufficient to keep the action updated.
-You *must* update each action at least once per global update tick to ensure accurate input, but don't worry about calling `update()` or `check()` *too* often, an internal safety check prevents the internal state from updating more than once per tick.
+You *must* update each action at least once per global update tick to ensure accurate input, but if you accidentally update an action more than once per tick, it's okay -- an internal safety check ensures that nothing bad happens.

 If you don't want to manually update `FlxAction`s, use the `FlxActionManager`, which will keep them updated for you.